hunterirving/macproxy_plus/README.md

 ### Other Extensions

+#### hackaday.com
+Serves a paired-down, text-only version of the site, complete with articles, comments, and search functionality.

+#### npr.org
+Serves articles from the text-only version of the site (```text.npr.org```) and transforms relative urls into absolute urls for compatibility with MacWeb 2.0.

 #### wiby.me
 Fixes an issue where clicking "surprise me..." would not redirect users to the final destination.

-#### npr.org
-Serves articles from the text-only version of the site (```text.npr.org```) and transforms relative urls into absolute urls for compatibility with MacWeb 2.0.

 <hr>